-Did you know that The MLS Guest Site has the most comprehensive and up to date listing information of any real estate website in the greater Los Angeles area?
+Did you know that The MLS Guest Site A has the most comprehensive and up to date listing information of any real estate website in the greater Los Angeles area?
 That’s because it is the source of listings and listing activity supplied by agents in the Greater Los Angeles Area and where other sites, like Redfin, Trulia, Zillow and Realtor.com get their listing information.
-These other sites can be selective in what they print, how many photos they post and how often they update, so you may not be getting the most accurate and current information.
-They also sell zipcodes to agents who may not be the listing agents and may not even know the property or work in those areas.
-Don’t lose out on that great property.
+These other sites can be selective in what they print, how many photos they post and how often they update the listings, so you may not be getting the most accurate and current information.
+They also sell zipcodes to agents who may not be the listing agents and may not even know the property or work in the area.
+Don’t lose out on that great property!
 Get up to the minute listing information at MLS and connect with the agent who can tell you the most about the property and neighborhood, and get you in to see it faster.
-Or call or e-mail us us and we’ll help you find your dream home!
+Or call or e-mail us and we’ll help you find your dream home!

 We hope you find some of the links below helpful in regards to financing, schools and neighborhoods.
 Call or e-mail us with any questions and get our exclusive e-Newsletter.

 - California School Report

 - School Wise Press seeks to put the power of information about California schools in the hands of parents

 - Order your home inspection now email us for our VIP list

 - e-mail us for your list of lending Institutions